 Courses for which enrolled high school students may earn credit for both high school and college ("dual credit courses") must be taught at the college level regardless of instructional site or delivery method.
 At a minimum, these courses must include the learning objectives and competencies included in course sections taught on campus.
 Additional objectives necessary to satisfy TEA requirements may be added to particular courses to fulfill high school requirements.
 Course exams and other evaluations of student work must, likewise, be designed for college-level preparation and rigor.
-Course syllabi for dual credit classes must demonstrate that students are expected to perform at the college level and MUST be filed in the Dean's office every semester they are taught.
+Course syllabi for dual credit classes must demonstrate that students are expected to perform at the college level and MUST be uploaded to the College website via the Simple Syllabus platform the week before classes begin.